joshualmitchell/joshualmitchell.github.io/_posts/2018-07-07-how-i-made-massive-improvements-in-my-productivity.md

 - I couldn't trust myself to not go on reddit et al., so I bought a subscription to [Freedom](https://freedom.to/).
 You give it a list of sites you don't want to visit and the times you don't want to visit them, and it disables them at those times (*at the VPN level, so it doesn't matter what browser you use*).
 I specifically set it to only let me go on distracting sites between 6pm and 7pm (until I learn self control I suppose).
 - Unfortunately, Freedom isn't available on Linux yet.
 However, I discovered that you can just edit your /etc/hosts file and add any sites there you don't want to visit (e.g. 127.0.0.1    facebook.com).
 Does mostly the same thing, but easier to get around.
 - I emailed [Derek Sivers](https://sivers.org/) about this, and he said some other stuff he does is
-    1. move all your distracting apps (*including your default browser*) into as deeply nested of a folder you can (only 1 level on iOS) as far away from your home screen as you can (*so you have to swipe multiple times to get to that page of apps*)
+    1. move all your distracting apps (*including your default browser*) into a folder as far away from your home screen as you can (*so you have to swipe multiple times to get to that page of apps*)
     2. disable those apps from appearing in your recently used section (*to avoid temptation to open them again*) and
     3. download Firefox Focus (*which makes you manually type out all your websites instead of remembering them*).

 A side effect of eliminating the distractions meant that I didn't get random spurts of inspiration from various cool tech threads I found on reddit/HN, and instead got spurts of information from seeing myself succeed in whatever project I was doing (*which didn't pull me away to other things*).

-So that took care of problems 2 and 4, here's how I dealt with 1 and 3:
+That took care of problems 2 and 4, here's how I dealt with 1 and 3:

 ### Set Up Formal Project Management